RajaeDev6/RajaeDev6/README.md

 Whenever i am building my choice of tooling would be react, typescript for websites flask for backend stuffs, react native for mobile, golang, and c for command line

-I haven't really made alot of my projects public as yet but i will soon
+I haven't really made alot of my projects public as yet but i will soon.

+Right now my focus is on learning and contributing to open source software's.

 *Fun Fact*
  - I love minimalistic things